 While the concept of neurons and brain functions may seem complicated, there's no denying that lower frequencies of brainwave activity are extremely beneficial.
 Those that suffer from migraines or even Attention Deficit Disorder may also see a decrease in symptoms when listening to music.

 The calming effect that music has on brainwave activity is why many may choose to listen to music while completing everyday tasks like working or studying.
-If you're interested in relaxing music for studying that can improve your focus, shop our collection here.
+If you're interested in relaxing music for studying that can improve your focus.

 How Music Can Make Us Happy